spinnaker/spinnaker.github.io/guides/tutorials/codelabs/kubernetes-v2-source-to-prod/index.md

 Save the pipeline.

-# 5. Deploy Docker to Staging
+# 5. Deploy Docker to staging

 You can push a tag to your repository by running: